-Both my husband and I were unable to check-in for our flights out of Paris yet only I had the SSSS.
+Both my husband and I were unable to check in for our flights out of Paris yet only I had the SSSS code.
 We assumed the system was down or something minor was preventing us from completing the task.
 This seemed especially likely since our tickets were booked separately, on different receipts.
 This makes clear there are other issues that could prevent you from completing the online check-in process

 On domestic flights, this may be slightly different.
 Rather than getting a general error message when doing your online check-in, you may be instructed to check in at the ticketing desk.
 But don’t expect the ticketing agent to tell you that you are on the SSSS list.

-You may have trouble checking in using the kiosks at the airport
+You may have trouble checking in using a kiosk at the airport

 Once we checked in and printed our boarding passes, we moved on to the counter and checked our bags.
 Then onward to security.
 I had no issues at security other than the usual activation of the scanner because of my hip replacement.
 Throughout the process, no one mentioned anything about the SSSS designation on my boarding pass.